design-tokens/community-group/technical-reports/format/groups.md

 ### Description

-Groups may include an optional `description` property.
+Groups MAY include an optional `description` property.

 For example: